Spondweni virus: Transmission

 Similar to Zika, the Spondweni virus's primary vector of transmission is mosquitos from the genus Aedes.
 The two Spondweni virus strains have been isolated from multiple mosquito genera including Aedes fryeri/fowleri, Aedes circumluteolus, Aedes cumminsi, Culex neavi, Culex univittatus, Eretmapodites silvestris, Mansonia africana, and Mansonia uniformis.
 However, the majority of SPONV isolations have been from one species of sylvatic mosquito, Ae. circumluteolus.

 The degree of infection and dissemination of both strains differs by primary vector species.
 No detectable infection or dissemination of the Chuku strain has been found in two different Aedes species (Ae. albopictus and Ae. aegypti) along with Culex quinquefasciatus.
 The SA Ar 94 strain had been observed causing dissemination infection in Ae. albopictus, but the other two resulted in failed transmission.
 When the Chuku stain of SPONV was tested to see if it could successfully transmit into the Ae. aegypti mosquito (the dominant vector of ZIKV), it failed.

 Little information is available on the potential amplification and maintenance of SPONV in numerous hosts species.
 Intensive field studies have been carried out in areas with high SPONV transmission to eliminate potential host species.
 Numerous isolations of both SPONV strain types along with evidence of antibodies to the two strains were not detected in any rodent or birds collected in South Africa in 1958, leading to the speculation that these species were unlikely amplification and transmission of the virus.
 Experimental work has demonstrated that SPONV can infect non-human primates.
 Due to its serological cross-reactivity and similar clinical presentations with ZIKV, SPONV may be maintained and transmitted in a sylvatic cycle to nonhuman primates and certain species of mosquitoes.

 Signs and symptoms

 Successful transmission and infection by either SPONV strain can result in the infectious disease known as Spondweni fever.
 Less is known about the clinical presentation of Spondweni virus infections, since a large problem with misdiagnosis is seen, as other viral infections like Zika.
 The majority of SPONV infections have been reported as asymptomatic.
 However, in certain Spondweni virus cases, signs and symptoms can appear as early as three days after infection.
-Six cases of Spondweni virus infections have been well documented, and the signs and symptoms parallel closely to Zika fever.
-Symptoms included:
+Numerous cases of Spondweni virus infections have been well documented, and the signs and symptoms parallel closely to Zika fever.
+Symptoms include: